chenxinye/ecdm/README.md

-# e-commerce-data-mining
+## e-commerce-data-mining

-a package which contains techniques of Web crawler,Text analysis, Spark machine learning and so forth.
+A package I used during my internship at Metlife and InChange which contains techniques of Web crawler,Text analysis, Spark machine learning and so forth.

+Be free to use and fork, thanks.